malei76/git_basic/README.md

 # git_basic
-A playground project for git fundamentals.
+A playground for git fundamentals.